raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 ---

-### summary of catenating descriptions
+### what we have learned from catenating descriptions

-Now that we have written `catenate` for descriptions, we reason as follows:
+Now that we have written `catenate` for descriptions, we can reason as follows:

 - A finite state machine can recognize any regular language.
 - The catenation of two finite state machine recognizers is a finite state machine recognizer.